Open-source intelligenceon your digital footprint.

 Confidence: high, based on seven URL-verified accounts and two live breach-database hits.
 The company links are moderate confidence, drawn from indexed registry records rather than live results.

-Clearfront runs entirely on your own machine, with your own API keys.
+Clearfront runs entirely local, with your own API keys.
 Your targets, your findings, and everything it collects stay on your device.
 We never see or store your data.

 Clone it, install it, set an API key, and run.
 Free and open source, nothing to sign up for.